 We often hold public consultations on draft outputs and then consider the comments in the revised document.

-- The assessment is adopted by consensus – with any minority opinion recorded – at a plenary meeting of the relevant Panel.
+- The assessment is adopted by a majority of Panel members – with any minority opinion recorded – at a plenary meeting of the relevant Panel.

 - If the Panel does not adopt, the document is sent back to the working group for further examination and to prepare a revised draft for adoption at a following plenary meeting.